 TIP: Use a hair tie on your wrist, a clip on your shirt or bra or a pin in your hair to help you remember which side you are due to feed on next.

 Key Points

 First Feed:

-- ⇒ Feed one side .

-- ⇒ Top-up on the same side.

-- ⇒ Let the other side drip or express a small amount for comfort.
+- > Feed from one side. - > Feed from the same side if baby wants more within the hour. - Let the other side drip or express a small amount for comfort.

 Next Feed: